COMMERCIAL LAW

 In such cases, a creditor generally sends a written demand to the debtor giving them a specified amount of time within which to make payment and thus satisfy the debt and when there is failure by the debtor to duly comply with the demand or enter a negotiated settlement that will perhaps extend the time for the debtor to pay the debt or otherwise satisfy the debt to the satisfaction of the creditor, the creditor can escalate to the second stage of recovery of this unsecured debt.

-This second stage involves instituting a debt recovery suit in the appropriate court of jurisdiction in order to recover the debt.
+The second stage of debt recovery where there is failure to comply with the demand, involves instituting a debt recovery suit in the appropriate court of jurisdiction in order to recover the debt.

 Debt recovery suit versus Insolvency of Debtor